30 Types of Nasi Goreng in Malaysia You Must Try

 9. Nasi Goreng Paprik (Padprik Fried Rice)

 Nasi Goreng Paprik originates from Thailand.
-The word ‘paprik’ combines two Thai words: ‘pad’ (fried) and ‘price (chilli).
+The word ‘paprik’ combines two Thai words: ‘pad’ (fried) and ‘price (chili).

-Nasi Goreng Paprik is served with a side of vegetables and chicken, cooked in sauteed chilli paste and fish sauce.
+Nasi Goreng Paprik is served with a side of vegetables and chicken, cooked in sauteed chili paste and fish sauce.